adityasharad/lgtm-workshop/workshop.md

 Use QL to find the interface `javax.jms.ObjectMessage` and all classes that are its subtypes.

-Next, in these classes, find all the methods that implement (override or instantiate) the `getObject` method declared in the interface `javax.jms.ObjectMessage`.
+Next, in these classes, find all the methods that override the `getObject` method declared in the interface `javax.jms.ObjectMessage`.

 ### Scoring
 5 points per method.